woodpecker-ci/woodpecker/docs/docs/91-migrations.md

 - Deprecated `platform:` filter in favor of `labels:`, [read more](./20-usage/20-workflow-syntax.md#filter-by-platform)
 - Removed `build` alias for `pipeline` command in CLI
 - Removed `ssh` backend.
 Use an agent directly on the SSH machine using the `local` backend.
+- Removed `/hook` and `/stream` API paths in favor of `/api/(hook|stream)`.
+You may need to use the "Repair repository" button in the repo settings to recreate the forge hook.

 ## 1.0.0

-- The signature used to verify extensions calls (like those used for the [config-extension](./30-administration/100-external-configuration-api.md)) done by the Woodpecker server switched from using a shared-secret HMac to an ed25519 key-pair.
+- The signature used to verify extension calls (like those used for the [config-extension](./30-administration/100-external-configuration-api.md)) done by the Woodpecker server switched from using a shared-secret HMac to an ed25519 key-pair.
 Read more about it at the [config-extensions](./30-administration/100-external-configuration-api.md) documentation.
-- Refactored support of old agent filter labels and expression.
+- Refactored support for old agent filter labels and expressions.
 Learn how to use the new [filter](./20-usage/20-workflow-syntax.md#labels)
 - Renamed step environment variable `CI_SYSTEM_ARCH` to `CI_SYSTEM_PLATFORM`.
 Same applies for the cli exec variable.
 - Renamed environment variables `CI_BUILD_*` and `CI_PREV_BUILD_*` to `CI_PIPELINE_*` and `CI_PREV_PIPELINE_*`, old ones are still available but deprecated
 - Renamed environment variables `CI_JOB_*` to `CI_STEP_*`, old ones are still available but deprecated